startupbricks logo

 If You're Still Not Sure

-If you've read all this and still don't know what to pick, here's my default recommendation for most people:
+If you've read all this and still don't know what to pick, here's my default recommendation for most people in 2025:

 This combination: